Life. Chaotic, unpredictable life. Have you ever considered that the precise beauty and horror of life is its inability to be planned or controlled?

 Do you find this beautiful?
 It may be a bit daunting for you to experience nothing but the Now, as most people rarely immerse themselves within the present moment reality.

-After experiencing this small exercise myself, I realized that the Sol’s words were true: no history, no person.
+After experiencing this small exercise myself, I realized that Mateo’s words were true: no history, no person.
 When you relinquish your history and your own personal story, it’s as though you’re born again – all that you are is Now.

 When you relinquish your past, placing little importance in it, you are born again each second, and each second is an opportunity for you to taste the fullness of life without being burdened with the mind that loves to melancholically dwell on past things.